fortai-labs/saas-share-drive-bootstrapper/README.md

 ### Example Directory Structure

-Below is an example of a generated directory structure for a SaaS company:
+Below is an example of a generated directory structure for a startup:

 ```
 output/